-Is that all it takes—six key ADHD management tools?
-Well, not exactly.
-But they can create a strong foundation.
+Is that all it takes — six key ADHD management tools?
+Not exactly.
+But they can create a pivotal foundation.

 Highly organized people are made—not born.
 At least that’s what I’ve observed.
 And guess what?
 The most organized people I know happen to have ADHD.